The Day of Arafa: A day of ascending from the self to the Creator

 - Getting to know Allah, His attributes, and renewing our oath with the Creator

-- Praying for our needs, beginning with sending peace and blessings upon Prophet Mohammad and his progeny, asking for guidance, blessings, bounties, increase in sustenance, reward in the hereafter, and …
+- Praying for our needs, beginning with sending peace and blessings upon Prophet Muhammad and his progeny, asking for guidance, blessings, bounties, increase in sustenance, reward in the hereafter, and …

 In reality Dua al-Arafa is a pathway which starts with knowing ourselves and ends with knowing Allah.
 As we know one of the most important foundations of embedding virtues in ourselves and reaching spiritual perfection is to first know ourselves.
 Until we do not put this hard stage behind ourselves, we cannot reach higher spiritual stations.
 For this very reason, great teachers of spirituality emphasize that one who wants to tread the path of spirituality, must first know themselves and by no means ignore this important prerequisite.